dd-Splunk/splunk-db/README.md

 ## To Do

-- [ ] Group generated content in one dir to avoid pushing to Git
+- [x] Group generated content in one dir to avoid pushing to Git
+- [ ] Remove hardwired file/dirs ( like /data in Dockerfile)
+- [ ] Review DB Creation and initialization ( too complex)